Build a Concrete Bench

 Step 5: Wait!
 The concrete must cure for at least 21 days.
 Thereafter unscrew the boxes to reveal your handiwork.
 Any sharp bits and rough places can be gently sanded smooth with sandpaper.
 Brush off the resulting powder with a dry paintbrush.
 (Keeps the moulds – they can be reused.)

-Step 6: Place the legs in position and lower the seat onto them, and your bench is ready to use.
+Step 6: Place the legs in position and lower the seat onto them, and your concrete bench is ready to use.